Pain Management Clinic

 Neurolytic blocks

-Neurolytic blocs are injections directly applied to certain nerves that destroy them or inhibit them from sending pain messages.
+Neurolytic blocs are injections directly applied to certain nerves that interrupt them, or inhibit them from sending pain messages.

 Neuromodulator

-An implantable device similar in size to a pacemaker, placed under the skin it sends electrical stimulation through an electrode cable implanted close to the spinal cord or affected peripheral nerves.
+An implantable device similar in size to a pacemaker, which is placed under the skin and sends electrical stimulation through an electrode cable implanted close to the spinal cord or affected peripheral nerves.

 Neuroablation

-With neuroablation doctors destroy (usually with heat) the nerves that serve as pathways to the brain.
-Neuroablation is often a last resort when other brain treatments have failed.
+With neuroablation doctors usually with heat interrupt the nerves that serve as pathways to the brain.
+Neuroablation is often a last resort when all other treatments have failed.